TIBCOSoftware/snappydata/docs/quickstart.md

 While SnappyData supports Scala, Java, Python, SQL APIs for this quick start you can choose to work with Scala APIs or SQL depending on your preference.

-##Getting Started Using Spark Scala APIs:
+##Getting Started Using Spark Scala APIs

 **Create a SnappySession**: A SnappySession extends SparkSession so you can mutate data, get much higher performance, etc.